pk-codebox-evo/webmaker-suite/vagrant/README.md

 # Webmaker Suite Vagrant Setup Guide

 ## Specifications
-* This is running ubuntu 12.04 precise 64bit, you need a 64bit computer to use this image.
+* This is running ubuntu 12.04 precise 64bit, so you will need a 64bit computer to use this image.
 * This is using 10gen-mongo, and elasticsearch 0.95.0.
+* App files are stored in /home/vagrant/webmaker-suite

 * NOTE: This is in alpha, please be patient and submit bugs in bugzilla to webmaker :: devops or by email to jp@mozillafoundation.org

-* App files are stored in /home/vagrant/webmaker-suite

 ## Preflight